wednesday-solutions/Wednesday-Playbook/engineering-handbook/the-wednesday-way/emberjs.md

 **Preferred**

-`let loremIpsum = 'Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley`**`';`**
+`let loremIpsum = Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley';`

 **Not Preferred**

-`let loremIpsum = 'Lorem Ipsum is simply dummy text of the printing and typesetting industry.' +`

-`'Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown' +`

-`'printer took a galley of type and scrambled it to make a type specimen book.
+`let loremIpsum = 'Lorem Ipsum is simply dummy text of the printing and typesetting industry.' + 'Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown' + 'printer took a galley of type and scrambled it to make a type specimen book.
 It has survived not only five';`

 ### // fix below this